Siddhesh002/weather-cli/README.md

 ## About <a name = "about"></a>

-The Weather Pilot CLI is a command line interface that provides weather information for a specific location.
-The [OpenWeather API](https://openweathermap.org/api)is used to create the CLI.
+The Weather CLI is a command line interface that provides weather information for a specific location.
+The [OpenWeather API](https://openweathermap.org/api)is used to get weather information for specific location.
 The [Click](https://click.palletsprojects.com/en/7.x/) library is used to create the CLI.

 ## Getting Started <a name = "getting_started"></a>